The Wailing Wind

-The Wailing Wind is the fifteenth crime fiction novel in the Joe Leaphorn/Jim Chee Navajo Tribal Police series by Tony Hillerman, first published in 2002.
+The Wailing Wind is a crime novel by American writer Tony Hillerman, the fifteenth in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 2002.
 It is a New York Times best-seller.

 The case of a murdered man, found in a truck on a canyon wash, immediately links to a past shooting and a lost woman tied to myths of lost gold mines, so the retired Joe Leaphorn involves himself along with Bernadette Manuelito of the Navajo Tribal Police.

 Plot summary

 Navajo Tribal Police Officer Bernadette Manuelito investigates an abandoned vehicle in Apache County, Arizona.
 She finds the body of Thomas Doherty in the truck.
 She identifies seeds on his clothing and shoes when checking that he is dead, seeds not from plants nearby.
 Awaiting an ambulance, Manuelito collects seeds for her garden, placing them in an old tobacco tin she finds nearby.
 When the body is moved, it becomes clear he was murdered, and the FBI steps in.
 Manuelito gives the tobacco tin to her boss, now that the area is a crime scene.

 Sergeant Jim Chee contacts retired police Lieutenant Joe Leaphorn for advice on how to resolve the problem of the old tin, now evidence removed from a crime scene.
 This renews Leaphorn's interest in a case involving Wiley Denton, a Gallup oil and gas magnate who shot and killed Marvin McKay.
 McKay was bringing evidence to Denton of the location of the old Golden Calf gold mine, to earn money from Denton.
 Denton served time for the killing, claiming self-defense.
 Denton contacts Leaphorn to find Denton's wife, who disappeared the day of the shooting.
 After questioning Denton, Leaphorn agrees to search for his wife.
 First, Leaphorn visits the scene where Doherty's body was found, discreetly replaces the tin with its sand / gold contents, and then points it out to Cowboy Dashee, the officer at the site.